Overview of the department

-This first phase was so successful Wright State University has embarked on a second phase of this Energy Project, headed up by our Engineering and Construction Department.
+This first phase was so successful Wright State University has embarked on a second phase of this Energy Project, headed up by our Facilites Management & Services Department.
 Wright State University is currently in contract to complete a second phase of a House Bill 7 project.
 As this project is in a construction phase many energy project personal can be seen all over campus.
 This phase will include many more energy conservation measures to be completed.
-Below is a short list of updates that will occur during this phase of the project, for a timeline please check out the Energy Project webpage.
+Below is a short list of updates that will occur during this phase of the project.

 - Lighting Occupancy Sensors

 Phase II aims to reduce consumption by 40%.

 Students will be helping to pilot the Bert® plug load management system.
 This new system will start to monitor plug load data on devices around campus, and eventually allow the system to schedule hours of operation for the devices.

 Tips for Energy Conservation